 You can create an application that has Horizontal Pod Autoscaling (HPA) enabled in the Container Service for Kubernetes (ACK) console.
 HPA can automatically scale container resources for your application.
-You can also configure HPA settings for an application by using YAML files.
+You can also use YAML files to describe HPA settings.

 Before you enable HPA, make sure that you have completed the following steps: